 What Counts Toward TrOOP?

 Your TrOOP limit is the point when you leave the coverage gap and enter catastrophic coverage.
-For 2019, the TrOOP limit is $5,100.
+In 2022, the Medicare TrOOP limit is $7,050.
 Before entering the coverage gap, there are several out-of-pocket costs that add up toward your TrOOP.
 The big three items that count toward TrOOP are your yearly deductible, coinsurances, and copayments.
 Premiums don’t count toward TrOOP, however, as well as pharmacy dispensing fees and what you pay for drugs that aren’t covered by your plan.
 You don’t get a credit toward exiting the donut hole for any part of retail drug costs that are paid by your Part D plan.
 The only costs that count are those paid by you and those paid by the drug manufacturer.

 The big three items that count toward TrOOP are your yearly deductible, coinsurances, and copayments.

 While in the donut hole, the costs that count toward your limit change slightly and for the better.
-The amount you pay counts toward the TrOOP limit, but the major difference between name brand drugs and generic drugs is that for generic drugs, only the amount you pay counts toward your TrOOP.
-For name brand drugs, the discount payment your plan makes also adds up toward your limit.
+The amount you pay counts toward the TrOOP limit, but the major difference between name-brand drugs and generic drugs is that for generic drugs, only the amount you pay counts toward your TrOOP.
+For name-brand drugs, the discount payment your plan makes also adds up toward your limit.
 So, if you’re paying 25 percent and your plan’s discount is 70 percent of the name brand drug, 95 percent of the drug’s price counts toward your TrOOP.
 For example, a drug costs $100, your plan’s discount payment is $70, and you pay $25.
 This means $95 is added to your TrOOP limit.

 After the TrOOP Comes Catastrophic Coverage

-Once you’ve reached your TrOOP limit, you’ll enter what’s called catastrophic coverage.
+Once you’ve reached your Medicare TrOOP limit, you’ll enter what’s called catastrophic coverage.
 Don’t worry, it’s not as scary as it sounds!
 Once you’ve automatically entered catastrophic coverage for reaching the TrOOP limit, your drug costs are almost completely covered, except for a small coinsurance or copayment for covered drugs.
 You’ll continue in catastrophic coverage for the remainder of the calendar year.

 ● ● ●